Caviar – the black gold of gastronomy

 Malossol also marks the premium quality of caviar.
 Another important aspect is pasteurization.
 True caviar is un-pasteurized and has a relatively short shelf life (90 days), whereas pasteurized caviar is considered to be of a lower value – both economically and gastronomically.

 Traditionally, caviar is packed in tin containers which are a guarantee the roe was treated only with salt (no pasteurization).

 Caviar packed in glass containers is treated with preservatives in order to have a longer shelf life.
 When it comes to traceability, every tin of Calvisius caviar has a designation of origin stating exactly which sturgeon respective roe comes from.

 Fascinatingly, only and exclusively women mix the roe with salt because they have softer hands, since a prerequisite for roe processing is that each roe remains whole.
 As for the roe itself, employees say they can distinguish the roe of each individual sturgeon just as a mother recognizes her own child.
-Roe varies in size and color nuance - from brown and gray to almost black.
+Roe varies in size and colour nuance – from brown and grey to almost black.

 Caviar is not everyone’s darling, but if you have the chance, you should definitely give it a try.

 Did you like the story at Wine&More?
 Share it with your friends, like, comment and earn discounts with Your loyalty program!

 Interested in learning more about Croatian wine?
 “Cracking Croatian Wine” guide will save you time and money in researching.
 Get your copy here!